Fairchild 9440: 9440

-For reasons that are not recorded in the historical record, Fairchild decided to produce their own single-chip implementation of the NOVA design, without Data General's approval.
+For reasons that are not found in the historical record, Fairchild decided to produce their own single-chip implementation of the NOVA design, without Data General's approval.
 The courts had already decided that the instruction set of a CPU was not subject to copyright, and this had been tested several times by companies that implemented IBM mainframe compatible systems using different internal implementations.
 DG had also done nothing about the introduction of the IMP-16 and PACE, both similar to DG designs.

 Fairchild had ample reason to believe a new implementation of the Nova would be legally OK.
 To their surprise, DG sued in 1977, not for design infringement, but claiming that Fairchild was enticing DG's customers to break their licensing agreements.
 These stipulated that DG software was only allowed to run on DG hardware.
 The next year, Fairchild counter-sued, claiming DG's licensing broke anti-competition laws.

 The 9440 was much more expensive than the mN601; the former sold for $395 in lots of 100, including the software package, while the later was $95 for the same quantity.
 The combination of the higher prices and lawsuit made the 9440 a slow seller, and it was not picked up for second-source by any of Fairchild's normal partners.